themewagon/spike-vue-free/README.md

 ## Author

-Design and code is completely written by Wrappixel's design and development team.
+Design and code are completely written by the WrapPixel design and development team.

 ## License

- - Design and Code is Copyright &copy; [HTML Design](https://wrappixel.com/)
+ - Design and Code is Copyright &copy; [WrapPixel](https://wrappixel.com/)
- - Licensed cover under [MIT]
+ - Licensed under [MIT]
  - Distributed by [ThemeWagon](https://themewagon.com)